Dan J. Harkey

 The deed of trust is a legal, recordable security agreement in real estate transactions.

 The deed of trust is just one of the required loan documents, which is not just paperwork but the backbone of a loan transaction.
-The loan documents are comprehensive written agreements that memorialize the borrower's commitment to repay the borrowed funds and the consequences if the borrower defaults on their obligations.
+The loan documents are comprehensive written agreements that memorialize the Borrower's commitment to repay the borrowed funds and the consequences if the Borrower defaults on their obligations.
 The principal documents integral to this process are a promissory note, a loan agreement, and a deed of trust or mortgage instrument.
 In less sophisticated transactions, the loan agreement will be merged into a deed of trust and eliminated.
-In addition to these foundational documents, submitting personal and business financial statements is often part of the lender's criteria for loan approval.
+In addition to these foundational documents, submitting personal and business financial statements is often part of lenders’ criteria for loan approval.
 Understanding these documents is crucial for all parties, empowering them to make informed decisions.

 Loan documents may be off-the-shelf standardized forms written by an industry lawyer or software support vendor.
 Often, these documents are a collection of clauses obtained by attorneys from an online legal research platform.

-The trustee plays a different role in a deed of trust.
+The Trustee plays a different role in a deed of trust.
 Imagine someone decides to make a trust deed investment in a loan secured by real property.
 The language in the actual deed of trust defines the three parties involved differently.

 Deeds of trust are commonly used in states like Alaska, Arizona, California, Colorado, Idaho, Illinois, Mississippi, Missouri, Montana, North Carolina, Tennessee, Texas, Utah, Virginia, Washington, and West Virginia.
 In contrast, mortgages are more common in other states.